ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ## 2.5 Multiple Workflows [**[↑]**](#table-of-content)

-MOSIP provides different workflows for different life cycle events.
-For example
-* New ID Issuance
-* Update individual’s information
-* De-activate individual’s ID
-* Re-activate individual’s ID

-These workflows use a common set of components (micro services)

-Multiple workflows increase reusability, readability and maintainability of different components (micro services).
+An ID goes through various lifecycles (ID Issuance, Update of ID information, Activating or Deactivating an ID) and each lifecycle has its own set of stages to achieve the end goal.

+These stages are glued together to form a workflow.
+Hence, based on the ID lifecycle, Registration Processor has multiple workflows.

+Having multiple workflow increase reusability of stages, readability of workflow configured for each event and maintainability of each workflow which also involve customizing workflow based on the country’s need.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_update_packet.md)
 ## 2.6 Scalability and Throughput [**[↑]**](#table-of-content)